 It is extremely helpful if starting several kinds of seed to mark the bags first with permanent marker.
 You should also consult seed packets to see if they need dark or light to germinate.

 Next, moisten your absorbent material.
-Get it good and wet and then squeeze out excess water.
+Get it good and wet, then squeeze out excess water.
 Lay it out flat and place seeds on one side of the material and then fold over.
 Put the seeds in the plastic bag and seal it somehow.

 If the seeds need light, place them by a bright window.
 If not, put them in a drawer or cupboard where it is warm.
 You can use a seed germination mat if you wish since they produce a fairly low temperature and shouldn’t melt the bags.
 If so, put a dish towel over the mat first before placing the bags on top.